Knowledge-based configuration

-Knowledge-based configuration, or also referred to as product configuration or product customization, is an activity of customising a product to meet the needs of a particular customer.
+Knowledge-based configuration, also referred to as product configuration or product customization, is an activity of customising a product to meet the needs of a particular customer.
 The product in question may consist of mechanical parts, services, and software.
 Knowledge-based configuration is a major application area for artificial intelligence (AI), and it is based on modelling of the configurations in a manner that allows the utilisation of AI techniques for searching for a valid configuration to meet the needs of a particular customer.

 Background

 Knowledge-based configuration (of complex products and services) has a long history as an artificial intelligence application area, see, e.g. Informally, configuration can be defined as a "special case of design activity, where the artifact being configured is assembled from instances of a fixed set of well-defined component types which can be composed conforming to a set of constraints".
-Such constraints are representing technical restrictions, restrictions related to economic aspects, and conditions related to production processes.
+Such constraints represent technical restrictions, restrictions related to economic aspects, and conditions related to production processes.
 The result of a configuration process is a product configuration (concrete configuration), i.e., a list of instances and in some cases also connections between these instances.
 Examples of such configurations are computers to be delivered or financial service portfolio offers (e.g., a combination of loan and corresponding risk insurance).